mdpetters/enve160b/labreport.md

 Strunk and White, *The Elements of Style*, 4th edition, Peasrson.
 }

 **Abstract** (200 words).
-The abstract is typically written last.
 The abstract should briefly state the purpose of your study, principal results and major conclusions.
 Avoid references.
 Avoid non-standard or uncommon abbreviations.
 If any are essential to include, ensure they are defined within your abstract at first mention.

 **Introduction** (500-1000 words).
 Provide an adequate background and motivation to your work.
 Avoid writing a detailed literature overview or summary of your results.
 The introduction should end with a clear statement of the objectives of your work.